-Special Needs Resourcing - Providing consultation and support to child care centres to support the inclusion of children with special needs.
+Special Needs Resourcing provides consultation and support to child care centres to support the inclusion of children with special needs.

-Family Group Conferencing Toronto - Helping families involved with child welfare plan for the safety and well-being of their children.
+Family Group Conferencing Toronto helps families involved with child welfare plan for the safety and well-being of their children.

-Etobicoke Brighter Futures Coalition - A collaborative group of community partners developing and delivering services to improve the health and well being of young children, their families, and their communities.
+Etobicoke Brighter Futures Coalition is a collaborative group of community partners developing and delivering services to improve the health and well being of young children, their families, and their communities.